rise-tools/rise-tools/docs/docs/advanced.md

 }
 ```

-As a result, React is going to warn you about missing keys for each children, no matter whether you declared them statically or dynamically.
-In practice, you should only receive this warning if your children were set dynamically.
+As a result, React will warn about missing keys for each child, regardless of whether they were static or dynamic.
+Typically, this warning should only appear for dynamic children.

-To do so, you can set `$staticChildren` to `true` to indicate that the children of a given component are static and their order is not going to change.
+To indicate that the children of a component are static and their order won't change, set `$staticChildren` to true:

 ```ts
 {
   $: 'component',